HBoyd255/implementing-gtd/Todoist/implementing-gtd-in-todoist.md

   not currently active, but I want to revisit in the future.

 - The `Lists` project and its subprojects.
 This is to store lists, such as recipes or books I would like to read.
+Items in lists should not be actionable tasks, and thus, should not be completable, this can be achieved by adding an asterisk to the start of the task's title.

+- The `Things to Buy` List, is a list of things I need to buy.
+The things on the list may not need to be purchased immediately, especially when budgeting is factored in.
+As part of the weekly review, I will review this list, and consider adding items to the `Single Actions` project, as an `Errand` task.

 - The `Single Actions` project, which is a project for tasks that are self-contained and only require one step.